Tom Hebl

 Tom Hebl (born November 14, 1945) is an American Democratic politician from Wisconsin.

 Born in Madison, Wisconsin, Hebl graduated from University of Wisconsin-Whitewater and received his Juris Doctor degree from John Marshall Law School in Chicago, Illinois.
-In 1996, Hebl was elected to the Wisconsin State Assembly and served until 2005, when he ran for another elective office.
+In 1996, Hebl was elected to the Wisconsin State Assembly and served until 2005, when he ran for state senate to succeed Chuck Chvala.
 In April 2007, Hebl was elected Wisconsin Municipal Judge for the city of Sun Prairie, Wisconsin.